Myrmecocystus mexicanus: Nest location

 Founding queens appear to prefer to place their nests on top of ridges and mesas.

 The nest entrances are typically located out in the open, and the colonies will move their entrances if their original entrance hole (tumulus) becomes shaded.
 M. mexicanus are nocturnal foragers and prefer lower temperatures between 15 and 20 C. Therefore, it may be critical for them to have uncovered entrances so that the soil can cool off quickly after sunset and allow them to forage sooner.

 In a study conducted by Cole, Haight & Wiernasz (2001), M. mexicanus nests have been observed to be closely associated with nests of Pogonomyrmex occidentalis (harvester ants).
 M. mexicanus feeds on dead and nearly dead P. occidentalis workers, accounting for this close association.
 Of the 145 food items collected by M. mexicanus workers, 110 items were dead P. occidentalis workers and two were living workers.
 Nests of M. mexicanus on average were spaced 5–10 meters away from P. occidentalis nests, but a decent fraction of nests were found closer than 3 meters away.

 Predation

 M. mexicanus appears to not have many natural predators.
 Coyotes and badgers have been observed digging up colonies of ants.

 Relationship to humans

 The repletes of M. mexicanus and other honey ants were delicacies for the Native Americans residing in the southwest U.S. and parts of Mexico.
 The Natives called them "nequacatl" and would consume the swollen bellies of the ants.
 Mexicans would also use the "honey" from the replete ants in medicines and food, as well as ferment it for alcoholic beverages.

 At the Information Center of the Devil's Punch Bowl Natural Area in southern California a colony of M. mexicanus is kept in a glass jar.
-According to the desk officer the colony has been kept there for about 7 years (May 2016), feeding on brown sugar and fish food flakes.
+According to the desk officer the colony has been kept there since around May 2016, feeding on brown sugar and fish food flakes.
 Workers leave the jar around sunset, to collect the food.